loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 this function only makes sense in a certain context and it should be private or internal to the package.

 Code is usually pretty good when it is written.
-Code becomes bad over time.
-This is often referred to as code rot.
+Code becomes bad over time, often referred to as code rot.
 I think that is a bad term, because it sounds like the code is just going to rot by itself; like if you forget the code in the back of the fridge, after a while its just going to spoil.
 When code becomes unmaintainable, it is not the fault of the code, but the maintainers.
-What happens to the `CheckGrade` method when a course is graded according to a gaussian curve of the test scores instead of the static keys?
+What happens to the `CheckGrade` method when a course is graded according to a gaussian curve of the test scores instead of the static lower limits?
 What happens when you get a customer that has an 'E' grade as well?
 Or when Alex should never get an 'F' because his parents funded the university's new computer science lab?
 The author of the code did not accomodate those possible future changes, and how